amineral/gnl_42/README.md

 # Get_Next_Line
-The topic of this is to write a function that will be return only next string from file from each call.
+The topic of this is to write a function that will be return only next string from file with each call.

 This should work with buffer of any size.